EgoExo++: Integrating On-demand Exocentric Visuals with 2.5D Ground Surface Estimation for Interactive Teleoperation of Underwater ROVs: Background and Related Work

 \subsection{Third-Person Views for ROV Teleoperation}

-A common issue reported by ROV operators is that using a remote vision platform for teleoperation is like looking through a ``\emph{soda straw}"~\cite{woods2004humanrobotcoordination}.
+A common issue reported by ROV operators is that using a remote vision platform for teleoperation is like looking through a ``\emph{soda straw}"~\cite{woods2004humanrobotcoordination,islam2024eob}.
 This is because the typical ROV controller interfaces are based on egocentric \textit{first person camera} views -- which provide no peripheral vision, resulting in significantly reduced situational awareness~\cite{casper2003wtc,zollmann2014flyar}.
-As such, there have been multiple methods proposed to mitigate the issue and provide the operator with more visual data.
+Researchers have explored both fixed~\cite{ferland2009egocentric,lager2018remote} and dynamic~\cite{nguyen2001virtual,okura2013teleoperation} viewpoint augmentation methods in contemporary human-machine interface study~\cite{abdullah2024human,xia2022virtual}.

-Two types of commonly used approaches exist for generating an exocentric view for unmanned ground and aerial vehicles.
-The first method uses an external camera to provide the exocentric view such as using a fixed camera to record the vehicle's trajectory from a distance~\cite{jangir2022thirdpersonmanip}, mounting the camera on a UAV (unmanned aerial vehicle) that flies above the target~\cite{gawel2018aerial,saakes2013flyingcameras,inoue2023birdviewar,erat2018drone}, attaching the camera to an elevated position on the robot~\cite{shiroma2004study}, utilizing a follower ROV with a camera to provide the external view~\cite{nagatani2011quince}, or using a fish-eye camera to create a top-down perspective~\cite{sato2013spatiotemporal}.
-The second method utilizes integrated sensors on the robot, such as LiDAR (Light Detection and Ranging) to generate a point cloud of the surrounding environment~\cite{ferland2009realtime3d,lager2018unmannedsurface} and use that toward creating an augmented/virtual environment for interfacing and teleoperation~\cite{livatino2021intuitiverobotteleop,hing2010chaseview,thomason2019comparison}.
+Two primary approaches are used for generating exocentric views in unmanned ground and aerial vehicles.
+The first leverages external cameras to capture the vehicle's motion from a distance; examples include fixed ground cameras~\cite{jangir2022thirdpersonmanip}, UAV-mounted overhead views~\cite{gawel2018aerial,saakes2013flyingcameras,inoue2023birdviewar,erat2018drone}, elevated on-robot mounts~\cite{shiroma2004study}, camera-equipped follower ROVs~\cite{nagatani2011quince}, and fisheye lenses for top-down perspectives~\cite{sato2013spatiotemporal,hing2010chaseview}.
+The second method utilizes additional onboard sensors, such as LiDAR (Light Detection and Ranging), to generate a point cloud of the surrounding environment~\cite{ferland2009egocentric,lager2018remote} and use it to create an augmented/virtual reality for interfacing and teleoperation~\cite{livatino2021intuitiverobotteleop,hing2010chaseview,thomason2019comparison,xia2023sensory}.